aosabook/500lines/functionalDB/chapter.md

 A first usage of the basic accessors is to provide a "read-into-the-past" API.
 This is possible as, in our database, an update operation is done by appending a new layer (as opposed to overwriting).
 Therefore we can use the `prev-ts` property to look at the attribute at that layer, and continue looking deeper into history to observe how the attribute’s value evolved throughout time.

 The function `evolution-of` does exactly that.
-It returns a sequence of pairs, each consist of the timestamp and value of an attribute’s update.
+It returns a sequence of pairs, each consisting of the timestamp and value of an attribute’s update.
 ````clojure
 (defn evolution-of [db ent-id attr-name]
    (loop [res [] ts (:curr-time db)]